 Mr. Daniel MacLachlan, 45, has served as the Chief Financial Officer of the Company since its formation in August 2017 and continuing through its Spin-off from cogint.
 Mr. MacLachlan served as Chief Financial Officer of cogint from March 2016 until the Spin-off and brings over fifteen years of experience as the chief financial officer of data-driven technology companies.
 Mr. MacLachlan served as an independent director, Audit and Compensation Committee Chairman for Vapor Corp., a U.S.-based distributor and retailer of vaporizers, e-liquids and electronic cigarettes, from April 2015 through April 2016.
 From October 2014 until February 2015, Mr. MacLachlan served as the Chief Financial Officer of TBO.
 Prior to TBO, Mr. MacLachlan served in the roles of Director of Finance and Chief Financial Officer for TRADS after it acquired TLO in December 2013.
-Mr. MacLachlan was the Chief Financial Officer of JARI Research Corporation ("JARI"), a partnership with the Mayo Clinic advancing proprietary cancer therapeutic technology using targeted radioactive therapy.
+Mr. MacLachlan was the Chief Financial Officer of TLO from inception in 2009 to December 2013.
+From 2005 to 2009, Mr. MacLachlan served as the Chief Financial Officer of JARI Research Corporation ("JARI"), a partnership with the Mayo Clinic advancing proprietary cancer therapeutic technology using targeted radioactive therapy.
 Prior to JARI, Mr. MacLachlan served as a Special Agent in the Federal Bureau of Investigation (FBI) specializing in the criminal investigation of public corruption and civil rights violations.